-At least monthly, the Village Clerk Treasurer should provide Council with the year-to-date receipts, disbursements, outstanding encumbrances, and available fund balances for each fund of the Village.
+At least monthly, the Village fiscal officer should provide Council with a report that identifies the year-todate receipts, disbursements, outstanding encumbrances, and available fund balances for each fund of the Village.
 In addition, information concerning the estimated and actual receipts, appropriations, disbursements, and encumbrances should be presented for Council's review.
-On an annual basis, the Village Clerk Treasurer should prepare and publish financial statements, a comparison of budgeted versus actual information, a summary of debt activity for the year, and the activity and outstanding principal balance on all debt obligations.
+On an annual basis, the Village Fiscal officer should prepare and publish financial statements, a comparison of budgeted versus actual information, a summary of debt activity for the year, and the activity and outstanding principal balance on all debt obligations.